zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-CASP-CAPRI-T70-24/index.md

 #### Submission and validation of structures

 We will launch two docking runs, one for the dimeric and one for the tetrameric form of this target.
-For this we will make us of the [HADDOCK 2.4 interface](https://wenmr.science.uu.nl/haddock2.4/submit/1) of the HADDOCK web server, where you will need to register as a user and request Expert or Guru level access[here](https://nestor.science.uu.nl/auth/register/).
+For this we will make us of the [HADDOCK 2.4 interface](https://wenmr.science.uu.nl/haddock2.4/submit/1) of the HADDOCK web server, where you will need to register as a user and request Expert or Guru level access [here](https://nestor.science.uu.nl/auth/register/).

 We will first set up a symmetrical tetramer docking run: